How to: Turn Object Keys Into camelCase Using Lodash

 Inverting Your Data Object Values

 Now that your object values are in camelCase, you must return them to their original position.
 To start, you'll use a Table2Object operator to return your indexed array to an object.
-Next, add another Formula operator to do another _.invert function.
-This swaps your object value back into an object key.
+Next, add another Formula operator to do another _.invert function to swap your object value back into an object key.

 Here's how the Info windows for those operators look: